|On this page…|

 The association between device objects and hardware subsystems is shown below.

-Note: You cannot use the legacy interface on 64–bit MATLAB.
-See Session-Based Interface to acquire and generate data.
+Note: You cannot use the legacy interface on 64-bit MATLAB.
+See Working with the Session-Based Interface to acquire and generate data on a 64-bit MATLAB.

 In the MATLAB workspace, you can create an array from existing variables by concatenating those variables together.
 The same is true for device objects.
 For example, suppose you create the analog input object ai and the analog output object ao for a sound card: